chc-database/data/docs/recording_people.md

 - ```end_month``` : Records the ending year of the relationship.
 - ```end_day``` : Records the ending year of the relationship.
 - ```note``` : Records any additional information about the relationship.
-- ```source``` : Records the source in which the relationship is attested to.
+- ```source``` : Records the source in which the relationship is attested.

 #### NOTE ON COLLECTING RELATED_TO RELATIONSHIPS
 {: .no_toc }

 All people with recorded relationships will be entered into the database.
-As such, it is usually good to take the time to record the [Identifying Static Properties](#Identifying Static Properties) of the person who may have a relationship with the main focus of your research.
-If this route is pursued, individuals can be assigned temporary ID numbers that will make it easier to record relationships.
+As such, it is best to record the [Identifying Static Properties](#Identifying Static Properties) of anyone who is recorded in a relationship.
+This methodical approach allows you to assign temporary ID numbers to individuals.
+These ID numbers can be used to help record relationships in a more timely manner.
+See [Example Spreadsheet 2](#spreadsheer_2_mulit-person_research), for an example of this approach.

 Also, it is important to remember that all relationships in the CHCD are directional.
-Sometimes, this directionality is meaningless (e.g. X is Friend to Y and Y is Friend to X), but sometimes it means that the ```relationship_type``` property true in only one direction (e.g. X is Parent of Y, but Y is not Parent of X).
+Sometimes, this directionality is meaningless (e.g. X is Friend to Y and Y is Friend to X), but sometimes it means that the ```relationship_type``` property is true in only one direction (e.g. X is Parent of Y, but Y is not Parent of X).
 Please keep this in mind as you record your data.

 #### EXAMPLE HEADER FORMAT
 {: .no_toc }